About Public Health

 The goals of the SCHS programs are the following:

-- To develop the knowledge base for public health through research
+- Develop and advance knowledge for public health through research and practice.

-- To be recognized for leadership in innovative approaches to public health
+- Lead innovative approaches to improve public health and reduce health disparities.

-- To engage with multiple communities through professional and scholarly service
+- Engage with diverse communities through professional, educational, and scholarly service.